4 easy ways to clear your credit card debt | Millennial Money

 Tip 4 - Do a balance transfer

-A final tip is to do a credit card balance transfer.
+A final tip is to transfer your credit card balance.
 A lot of people don't realise that you can transfer your current credit card balance (or balances) to another credit card with 0% interest.
 This allows you to avoid paying all of the high-interest fees for a period of time whilst you try to clear the debt.

-If you have any particular burning questions or topics that you would like to be discussed, email [email protected]
+If you have any particular burning questions or topics that you would like us to discuss, email [email protected].

 Head over to our social media accounts too: